-Prior to differential analysis, cellranger-atac produces a transcription factor-barcode matrix of counts as described in Matrices. cellranger-atac also produces a table indicating which transcription factor motifs are differentially active in each cluster relative to all other clusters.
-For each transcription factor motif we compute three values per cluster:
+Prior to differential analysis, cellranger-atac produces a peak-barcode matrix and a transcription factor-barcode matrix of counts as described in Matrices. cellranger-atac then produces a table indicating which peaks and transcription factor motifs are differentially accessible in each cluster relative to all other clusters, as per the algorithms described here.
+For each feature, whether it is peak or transcription factor motif, we compute three values per cluster:

 This is located in a different directory than the clustering results, but follows the same structure, with each clustering separated into its own directory.